Setap-fast-food/Automation-Software-Eng-Project-documentation/docs/source/usage.rst

 To place an order and commit the details of the order to the firebase database, The user must run the program and then navigate to the till screen.

-Once on the till screen, use the Plus and Minus buttons to add foods to your order.
+Once on the till screen, use the + and - buttons to add foods to your order.

 Finally, click the Pay button to send the order data along with the name to the database.